BONSAMURAIS/bonsai/README.md

 If you're a potential Bonsai **developer/contributor**: you're in the right place.
 There are many ways to contribute.
 This page will try to effectively direct your energies.
 Not sure if you want to contribute?
 [See here!](https://github.com/BONSAMURAIS/bonsai#why-contribute).

-For potential Bonsai **user**, the BONSAI ontology is finalised and available.
-Parts of an alpha version of the required software were developed during the [hackathon](https://github.com/BONSAMURAIS/hackathon-2019) in March 29th 2019.

-Development is currently ongoing as described below.
+For potential Bonsai **user**, open data on BONSAI can be accessed from [the Jena triplestore](https://odas.aau.dk/fuseki/bonsai/query).
+Accessing data from the Jena requires [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) know-how.
+Development of easy to use tools is currently ongoing.

 ## Overviews and priorities
 The [project dependencies image](https://github.com/BONSAMURAIS/hackathon-2019/blob/master/project-dependencies.png) intends to support the prioritisation of tasks.
-This figure instead explains how (some of) the project repositories described below are linked (editable version [here](https://github.com/BONSAMURAIS/bonsai/blob/master/Bonsai_git_scheme.drawio)).
+This figure below instead explains how (some of) the project repositories described below are linked (editable version [here](https://github.com/BONSAMURAIS/bonsai/blob/master/Bonsai_git_scheme.drawio)).

 ![](https://github.com/BONSAMURAIS/bonsai/blob/master/Bonsai_git_scheme.png).
 [This page](https://github.com/BONSAMURAIS/bonsai/blob/master/repositories_overview.md) provides an introduction to BONSAI repositories.